freshbitsweb/laratables-demo-one-to-one/README.md

 Online Demo - https://laratables.freshbits.in

-This repo contains the code for the Example of [One To One Laratables](https://github.com/freshbitsweb/laratables-demo-one-to-one) package.
+This repo contains the code for the demo of [Laratables](https://github.com/freshbitsweb/laratables) package.

 # Installation